schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 #### Scenario

-For initial details on the experiment performed please read the **ReadMe** file.
+For initial details at the top of this document.
 In brief, _Acanthochromis polyacanthus_ from two different regions on the Great Barrier Reef (GBR) were tested for metabolic performance at four different temperatures, 27$^\circ$C, 28.5$^\circ$C, 30$^\circ$C, and 31.5$^\circ$C. Fish used in this study were collected from two different regions, low- (i.e. Cairns) and high-latitude (i.e., Mackay), within each region fish were collected from a total of three different populations.
 After metabolic performance was tested blood and tissue samples were collected.
 White muscle tissue samples were used to look at the relationship between activity and temperature in two different enzymes, Lactate Dehydrogenase (LDH; anaerobic) and Citrate Synthase (CS: aerobic).
-Enzyme activity was measured over four different temperatures including 20$^\circ$C, 30$^\circ$C, 40$^\circ$C, and 50$^\circ$C. Enzyme activity was measured using a spectophotometer and wavelength absoprtion levels were recorded using the software program LabX.
+Enzyme activity was measured over four different temperatures including 20$^\circ$C, 30$^\circ$C, 40$^\circ$C, and 50$^\circ$C. Enzyme activity was measured using a spectrometer and wavelength absorption levels were recorded using the software program LabX.

 #### Read in the data